-Stories You Might Like Marketplace for Thursday, September 29, 2016 Marketplace Morning Report for Thursday, September 29, 2016 Marketplace Tech for Thursday, September 29, 2016 10/09/2017: What LinkedIn can tell us about the economy that the government can’t Marketplace Morning…
+Stories You Might Like Marketplace for Thursday, September 29, 2016 Marketplace Morning Report for Thursday, September 29, 2016 Marketplace Tech for Thursday, September 29, 2016 The economics of kidnapping Public transit can help with climate change — if there’s buy-in Fleece power vests are big business

 Segments From this episode

 A great example of how companies are getting even more creative looking for tax breaks?
 The pharmaceutical industry's presence in Puerto Rico.
 Kai Ryssdal talks about it with Jill Barshay of Congressional Quarterly.

 Columbia University is starting a $4 billion capital campaign — the largest ever in American higher education.
 But even larger campaigns are expected to be announced soon.
 Ashley Milne-Tyte reports.

 Brazil's voters are expected to reelect President Luiz Inacio Lula da Silva on Sunday.
 The country is enjoying moderate growth, but much of its economy is still off the books.
 Paulo Prada reports.

 The government released some worrisome economic data.
 August's core inflation, which excludes food and energy prices, posted the biggest year-over-year increase in more than a decade.
 And consumer spending was down.
 Janet Babin reports.

 When Medicare launched its new drug benefit a year ago, critics predicted horror story scenarios.
 But new details released by the Bush administration have Medicare officials doing a victory dance.
 Helen Palmer reports.